-Each Singaporeans is entitled to a maximum of two HDB concessionary loans which are pegged to the CPF interest rates.
+Each Singaporean is entitled to a maximum of two HDB concessionary loans which are pegged to the CPF interest rates.
 Given a choice, many Singaporeans will opt for a HDB loan because of its stability.
-So from a risk management perspective, even though current HDB loan rate is still slightly higher than most bank loans, for a long-term housing loan, it is more prudent to go for the HDB concessionary loan because the rate fluctuations are very minimal.
-The tricky part for upgraders like us is that there are conditions to comply with if you are buying another resale flat after selling your current flat.
+So from a risk management perspective, even though current HDB loan rate is still slightly higher than most bank loans, it is more prudent to go for the HDB concessionary loan because the rate fluctuations are very minimal.
+The tricky part for upgraders like us is that there are conditions to comply when buying another resale flat after selling current flat.

 In 2010, the Singapore government implemented a new housing cooling measure that requires you to use up to half of the cash proceeds from the sale of your current or immediate past HDB flat, and all of the CPF balance to finance the purchase of your next flat.
 This applies regardless of when you sold your previous HDB flat.
 You may keep $25,000 or half of the cash proceeds, whichever amount is more.
 At the peak of the property fever, many Singaporeans had sold their properties for explosive profits and so, this policy is meant to prevent Singaporeans from taking larger second concessionary loan than necessary, and can help to reduce the likelihood of subsequent mortgage arrears.